General Information

 3-Times-Out Claim (Filing Method A):

-• A Demand may be filed after the manufacturer/authorized dealer has had reasonable opportunities to repair a warranted defect(s).
-The lemon law presumes that three unsuccessful repair attempts meet this requirement.
+- A Demand may be filed after the manufacturer or authorized dealer has had reasonable opportunities to repair a warranted defect(s).
+The Lemon law presumes that three unsuccessful repair attempts meet this requirement.
 The first attempt must occur within the manufacturer's express warranty.

-• The symptom of a claimed defect(s) must be present as of the date of filing.
+- The symptom of a claimed defect(s) must be present as of the filing date.

-• Please review the eligibility requirements prior to filing and enclose the requested supporting documentation, which must be received prior to the scheduling of a hearing.
+- Please review the eligibility requirements before filing and enclose the requested supporting documentation, which must be received before the scheduling of a hearing.

 30 Days Out-Of-Service Claim (Filing Method B):

-• A Demand may be filed after a vehicle has been out-of-service for multiple days by reason of a reasonable number of repairs within the manufacturer's express warranty.
+- A Demand may be filed after a vehicle has been out of service for multiple days due to a reasonable number of repairs within the manufacturer's express warranty.

-• The lemon law presumes that a reasonable number of repairs have been made when the vehicle has been out-of-service for 30 calendar days.
+- The lemon law presumes that a reasonable number of repairs have been made when a vehicle has been out of service for 30 calendar days.

-• A consumer may file with fewer than 30 days out-of-service but must demonstrate why the Board should accept fewer than 30 days as being reasonable.
+- A consumer may file for fewer than 30 days out of service but must demonstrate why the Board should accept fewer than 30 days as reasonable.

-• "Out-of-service" is defined as the vehicle being unavailable for the consumer's use for a major portion of the day (4 hours or more) while being under the control of the manufacturer, its agent or authorized dealer.
+- "Out-of-service" is defined as the vehicle being unavailable for the consumer's use for a major portion of the day (4 hours or more) while under the control of the manufacturer, its agent, or authorized dealer.

-• Please review the eligibility requirements prior to filing and enclose the requested supporting documentation, which must be received prior to the scheduling of a hearing.
+- Please review the eligibility requirements before filing and enclose the requested supporting documentation, which must be received before the scheduling of a hearing.

 How do I organize a repair history if I'm filing under "3-times-out"?